Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation: Improving Self-Distillation

 where $v_\theta(x_t; t) = F_\theta(x_t; t, t, c)$.
 In this case, the network approximates the CFG velocity, and the resulting flow mappings naturally follow the CFG trajectory.
 Unlike $\mathcal L_\mathrm{iSD\text{-}U}$, the network does not compromise theoretical guarantees at $s=t$.
 We finalize our method by adopting iSD-T as the default configuration.
 The ablation studies are provided in \cref{appendix:add-expr}, and the training algorithm is described in \cref{alg:isdt-training}.

 \textbf{Post-CFG}.
-However, \textit{Post-CFG} defined as
+However, \textit{Post-CFG}, defined as

-following \cref{alg:postcfg}, does not follow the CFG trajectory.
+following \cref{alg:postcfg}, does not generally follow the exact CFG trajectory.
 This discrepancy arises from the definition of the flow map,

 which performs the path integral along a specific trajectory induced by $v^*_\tau$.
-For a CFG trajectory, the path integral should be taken along $\tilde v_\tau$.
-In contrast, Post-CFG computes two separate forward passes, integrating along $v_\tau^*(x_\tau; c)$ and $v_\tau^*(x_\tau; \varnothing)$, rather than along $\tilde v_\tau$.
-As a result, the integration differs from the expected CFG trajectory.
+For a CFG trajectory, the path integral should be taken along $\tilde v_\tau^*$.
+In contrast, Post-CFG computes two separate forward passes, integrating along $v_\tau^*(x_\tau; c)$ and $v_\tau^*(x_\tau; \varnothing)$, rather than along $\tilde v_\tau^*$.
+As a result, the resulting update can differ from the expected CFG trajectory.